Noncredit Programs and Courses

 This course is a review of the core prerequisite skills, competencies, and concepts from arithmetic and algebra for Math for Elementary Teachers.
 It is intended for students who are concurrently enrolled in MATH V38.
 Just-in-time support topics include understanding the basic concepts and operations involving the natural numbers, whole numbers, integers, and rational numbers; solving arithmetic and algebraic application problems; simplifying, evaluating, creating, and interpreting algebraic expressions; applying Polya’s problem solving principles; and applying effective learning skills for success in college.

-This course is a review of the core prerequisite skills, competencies, and concepts from intermediate algebra for Math Topics.
-It is intended for students who are concurrently enrolled in MATH V40.
-Just-in-time support topics include learning skills, computational skills developed in intermediate algebra, the vocabulary of algebra, translation from English to algebra, and evaluation of literal expressions and functions.
+A review of the core prerequisite skills, competencies, and concepts for college algebra.
+Intended for students who are concurrently enrolled in MATH V04, college algebra.
+Just-in-time support topics include: learning skills, computational skills developed in intermediate algebra, the vocabulary of algebra, translation from English to algebra, and evaluation of literal expressions and functions.

 This course provides just-in-time support and review for transfer-level Statistics.
 Math V44J is intended for students who are concurrently enrolled in Math V44.
 Topics include learning skills and just-in-time support for concepts from arithmetic, pre-algebra, elementary and intermediate algebra, and descriptive statistics that are needed to understand the basics of college-level statistics.
 Recommended for students with little or no recent knowledge of algebra.